Ségur tops and dresses from Cozy Little World: a summer best-of!

 I just added a gathering elastic at the back of the dress because I found it quite wide and wanted to tighten it.
 Mission accomplished 😊.

-I think Ségur is and remains a good basic accessible even to beginners.
-The booklet instructions are clear and by following them well, there will be no problem sewing your version!
-I think I will sew many more versions of this pretty pattern!
+I think Ségur is and remains a good basic, accessible even to beginners.
+The booklet instructions are clear, and by following them carefully, there will be no problem sewing your version!
+I think I will sew many more versions of this lovely pattern!

 So, does this pretty Ségur tempt you?
-Get your needles ready!
+Grab your needles!